ABOUT

 Why this exists

-The CFPB Consumer Complaint Database contains over 9 million complaints filed against US financial institutions since 2011.
-It is one of the most comprehensive records of consumer financial harm ever assembled — and it has been almost entirely unusable by the people it was designed to help.
+The CFPB Consumer Complaint Database is one of the most comprehensive records of consumer financial harm ever assembled — and it has been almost entirely unusable by the people it was designed to help.

 ComplaintRate exists to fix that.
 We normalise every institution's complaint count by its estimated customer base, producing a rate that is directly comparable across institutions of any size.
 The result is a single, honest number: complaints per 1,000 customers.